 If the height of your current cabinets doesn’t bother you, there’s no reason why you should feel compelled to extend them.
 Many people enjoy having the space above their cabinets for displaying decorative elements like plants, pottery, or knick knacks.
-However, if you feel that it’s just wasted space or want to make your small kitchen seem larger, extending your cabinets is the way to go.
+However, if you feel that it’s just wasted space or want to give your kitchen a larger, grander feel, extending your cabinets is the way to go.

 Increase Storage Space

-If you’re not one of those people who likes to display things above your cabinets, that area becomes wasted space that could otherwise be used for the storage of seldomly-used cookware and other kitchen items you don’t need easy access to.
+If you’re not one of those people who like to display things above your cabinets, that area becomes wasted space that could otherwise be used for the storage of seldomly-used cookware and other kitchen items you don’t need immediate access to.
 In a small kitchen with minimal cabinet space, that extra storage can be a lifesaver.

 Make Your Space Appear Larger